seud0nym/tch-gui-unhide/README.md

 To see the updated logo and icons and to correctly apply the updated style sheet, you will probably need to clear cached images and files from your browser.

 ## Other Important Things To Note
 - The script changes will not persist a reset or restore.
-If you reset your device, or restore to it a state before you applied the script, you will need to run the script again!
+If you factory reset your device, or restore to it a state before you applied the script, or upgrade/install firmware, you will need to run the script again!

 # Themes
 *PLEASE NOTE: Previous releases of this script had additional scripts to switch between the light and dark themes.
 This release includes both themes in the single script.*